Pepe Mar’s Love Letter to the Frost

 An FIU alumnus who has been living and working in Miami for the past twenty years, Pepe Mar’s recent solo exhibitions include presentations at the Mattress Factory Museum of Contemporary Art (Pittsburgh) and Locust Projects (Miami).
 He received his MFA from Florida International University and his BFA from the California College of the Arts.

-This is the second presentation in a series of exhibitions re-envisioning the Museum’s permanent collection.
+This is the second presentation in a series of exhibitions re-envisioning the museum’s permanent collection.

-Photography by Zachary Balber.
+Photography and virtual tour by Zachary Balber.